-You might think a typical gamer is a teen or 20 something male who spends hours on end in their room, not seeing the light of day.
+You might think a typical gamer is a young male who spends hours gaming in their room, not seeing the light of day.

 This stereotype is not accurate, not even slightly.
 Around 60% of everyday Australians play video games daily, the average gamer is aged 34 years, and 46% of video game players are female (Digital Australia 2018 study).

 These are everyday people, including the person sitting next to you on the train or bus.

 Whether it’s getting to work, walking to or from class, or in the doctor’s waiting room, more people are playing video games everywhere and at all times.
 This is as a result of the increasing advances in technology and use of mobile apps.